ptoinc/adp-connection-NET/README.md

 $ devenv.exe /Run
 ```

-The make setup will also install the **requests** package along with a few other developer dependencies.
+The build instruction should install the dependent packages from NuGet else get the packages from NuGet in the packages folder.
 If you run into errors you may need to open and run the solution in Visual Studio.

 *Check out the configuration file*
 ```sh